 | Use of hazardous material for constructing | Reduced safety problems |

-Maintenance of old building is expensive | efficient in terms of heating and air conditioning | |
+Maintenance/Refurbishment of old buildings is expensive | efficient in terms of heating and air conditioning | |

 Special rules to perform maintenance | affordability, transport links, play | |